Marije van Dalen

 Biography

-Her PhD focused on an online psychological intervention for adolescents with a visible difference, as well as the mental well-being of parents of children with a visible difference.
-To further develop her research skills, she spent three months at the Center for Appearance Research in Bristol, England
+She obtained her PhD in paediatric psychology in January 2022.
+Her PhD thesis focused on an online psychological intervention for adolescents with a visible difference, as well as the mental well-being of parents of children with a visible difference.
+As part of her PhD, she spent three months at the Center for Appearance Research in Bristol, England.

 Interests